When you have diabetes, a primary goal is to keep it under control. Here are some simple things you can do each day to help achieve that goal.

 If you're on insulin or oral diabetes meds like sulfonylureas or meglitinides, drinking alcohol can drop blood sugar to dangerous levels.
 When you drink, your liver has to work to remove the alcohol from your blood instead of regulating your blood sugar.

-Drunkenness and low blood sugar can also cause dizziness, disorientation, and sleepiness.
+Drunkenness and low blood sugar can also cause dizziness, confusion, and sleepiness.
 You could confuse the symptoms of too much alcohol and low blood sugar.
 A woman should have no more than one drink a day.
 For men, the limit is two drinks per day.
 One drink is 12 ounces of beer, a 5-ounce glass of wine, or an ounce and a half of liquor like vodka.
 With mixed drinks, choose no-calorie mixers like club soda or diet soda.

 Try switching to a light beer or wine spritzer.
 You can also sip more slowly or switch to water or another calorie-free drink.